clayton14/scene-2-uwmf/doc/Reference.md

 number of map pixels.
 A BaseMap’s Tile Size (see below) determines the number of map pixels in 1 tile unit.

+- **wall** — a rectangle.
+Walls are always 1 tile unit long.
+The front side of a wall may have a texture applied to it.
+The back side of a wall is always invisible.
+Walls always face either east, north, south or west.
+In other words, you can’t create diagonal walls.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot